How To Break Creative Blocks Through Photo Essays

 “The course was an extraordinary experience of learning, sharing and being creative.
 The challenge of developing a powerful story for an association committed by heart to the conservation of their local forests leaves me full of energy to create more stories.” – Paula

 “I just finished an intensive class learning so much about how to create photographs to tell a story.
 The lectures during this class were very relative and properly timed.
 The structure of the class from pre-planning to capture were excellent.
-The information & experience I gained in this class with be used in all facets of my photography and the stories that I tell.” – Jeanne
+The information & experience I gained in this class will be used in all facets of my photography and the stories that I tell.” – Jeanne

 “I learned far more than I imagined possible this week and can’t wait to put these new skills into action!” – Teri